 Many people with multiple sclerosis (MS) have some form of tremor, or shaking they can’t control, in different parts of their bodies.

 Tremors can be tough to handle in social situations.
-People who have them may feel they need to isolate themselves.
-That can lead to depression.
+You may feel like you want to be alone, but that can make you feel lonely and depressed.
 A psychologist or counselor can help you find ways to feel more comfortable in public and keep the tremors from changing how you live your life.